2018 Long Weekends in the Philippines and the Best Things to Do

-Instead of planning out-of-town trips which never became a reality, just do a staycation at home or in the nearest hotel.
-Get away from the daily life’s stressors without actually going away physically.
+Instead of out-of-town planning trips, which never became a reality, just do a staycation at home or in the nearest hotel.
+Get away from daily life’s stressors without actually going away physically.
 Watch Korean dramas all night, rent a videoke which costs P500 to P700 a day, or do a movie marathon.

-You can just invite your friends for a night to catch up, unwind and reminisce your past experiences together.
+You can invite your friends for a night to catch up, unwind and reminisce about your past experiences.
 There is no need to cook a lot.
-You can just do a potluck dinner.
+You can just make a potluck dinner.
 Anyone can bring any meal or snack.
-Some of my friends would bring ingredients and just cook at my home while we start chatting about funny memories.
+Some of my friends would bring ingredients and cook at my home while we chatted about funny memories.
 They sometimes share their new recipes too.

 Spend Time with Your Family

-As a working mom, I usually miss my daughter every time I go to work.
-Long weekends are God’s gift for me to bond more with her and the rest of the family.
-There is no need to go out of town since most people will be there and traffic would be a hassle.
+As a working mom, I usually miss my daughter whenever I go to work.
+Holidays 2018 Philippines long weekends are God’s gift for me to bond more with her and the rest of the family.
+There is no need to go out of town since most people will be there, and traffic would be a hassle.

 Take your kids to Kidzania in Bonifacio Global City, DreamPlay by DreamWorks in Parañaque, and Active Fun in SM City North Edsa.